qvest-digital/loginsrv/caddy/README.md

 For a full documentation of loginsrv configuration and usage, visit the [loginsrv README.md](https://github.com/tarent/loginsrv).

+A small demo can also be found in the [./demo](https://github.com/tarent/loginsrv/tree/master/caddy/demo) directory.

 ## Configuration
 To be compatible with caddy-jwt, the jwt secret is taken from the enviroment variable `JWT_SECRET` if such a variable is set.
 Otherwise, a random token is generated and set as enviroment variable JWT_SECRET,